 Elementary particles have other properties, akin to electrical charge, that are conserved.
 The heavy particles like protons and neutrons that constitute atomic nuclei are called baryons (from the Greek "bary" meaning heavy).
-In a nuclear reaction the number of baryons is conserved.
-The baryons may be changed from one kind to another, protons to neutrons for instance, but however many baryons were there at the start are the number there at the end.
+In a nuclear reaction, the number of baryons is conserved.
+The baryons may be changed from one kind to another, protons to neutrons for instance, but the number of baryons does not change.
+If there were four baryons at the start, there will be four at the end.
 The same example applies to baryons: